bioimage-io/spec-bioimage-io/README.md

 - `license`
 A string to a common license name (e.g. `MIT`, `APLv2`) or a relative path to the license file.

-- `documentation`
-Relative path to file with additional documentation in markdown.

 - `git_repo`
 A url to the git repository, e.g. to Github or Gitlab.\
 If the model is contained in a subfolder of a git repository, then a url to the exact folder (which contains the configuration yaml file) should be used.